 The Nomi M. Bergman Fellowship is an annual fellowship that will enable a high potential woman employed by a technology company to experience the strength of WICT's educational programs and robust professional network.
 The Fellowship recipient will embark on a one year journey designed to build crucial leadership development skills through WICT's resources and programs.

-WICT will provide the recipient with a one-year membership in WICT, in addition to underwriting registration costs and travel stipends for WICT programs.
+WICT will provide the recipient with a one-year membership in WICT, in addition to underwriting registration costs and travel stipends for one or all of the following programs:

 Staff QA Engineer, SI Valid & Device